The State of Science Reporting in Today’s Digital Media Landscape: A Survey of Journalists and Scientists Who Use SciLine’s Expert Matching Service

 Journalists reported high response efficacy concerning their science reporting across six metrics.
 Informational metrics like helping readers stay informed about science issues and helping them understand science issues were rated highest, though these were closely followed by their perceived ability to generate interest in science issues.
 Behavior change measures were generally lower, including motivating people to seek solutions to science issues, affecting people’s behaviors, and, especially, solving science issues.

-screenshot 2024 06 13 at 10.15.24 am
+Screenshot 2024 06 13 at 10.15.24 AM

 Notes: Journalists were asked to rate their science journalism efficacy across different measures on a scale from 1 (strongly disagree) to 5 (strongly agree).